-Sam Bee Unmercifully Roasted Trump At Her “Not the White House Correspondents Dinner”
+Sam Bee Unmercifully Roasted Trump At Her “Not The White House Correspondents’ Dinner”

 Read Ferrell’s best burns here.

-Like Full Frontal has proven since its premiere a year ago, Not the White House Correspondents’ Dinner felt not only necessary, but urgent.
+Like Full Frontal has proven since its premiere a year ago, Not the White House Correspondents’ Dinner felt not only necessary but urgent.
 And, as Bee pointed out, she and her team can’t do their jobs without publications big and small that are dedicated to facts–no alternatives necessary.

 “I think this is a show a lot of people were waiting for,” says correspondent Ashley Nicole Black.
 “I remember when I first got the job, so many women came up to me like, ‘I’ve been waiting for Sam to get her own show.’”

 “The thing that Sam loves, and this is why correspondents exists on the show, is that she wants people to get out on the street,” Harkin continues.
 “She wants people to talk to people.
-It’s really important to her that we engage with the public, find out how they’re feel.
+It’s really important to her that we engage with the public, find out how they feel.
 And right now people have a lot of feels.”

 Not the White House Correspondents’ Dinner will air as a one-hour special on TBS at 10 p.m.
-(EST/PST), with an additional broadcast on Twitter at 11 p.m.
-EST
+(ET/PT), with an additional broadcast on Twitter at 11 p.m.
+ET.